How Long Should You Wait Before Following Up on an Email?

 • Open confirmation helps guide timing.

 Following up too soon can feel pushy.
 Waiting too long can cost opportunities.
 The right timing depends on context — but knowing whether your email was opened removes much of the guesswork.
+For a full explanation of how Gmail email tracking works, see the complete Gmail email tracking guide.

 Standard Follow-Up Timing Guidelines